Taxation in Germany: Tax allowances and tax credits

+A one-time lump-sum energy price allowance of EUR 300 for all working taxpayers in 2022, taxable but not reduced by social security contributions.

 Financial crisis 2009

 Existing depreciations e.g. for certain private housekeeping expenses and for small and medium-sized enterprises have been enhanced.
 A declining depreciation for movable assets has been reintroduced for two years (2009–2010).
 Businesses are allowed to carry back losses and to claim refund of paid corporation/income tax.
 As a result, they get liquidity improvement.
 From 2010-01-01 on the VAT tax rate concerning hotel accommodation is reduced from 19% to 7%.

+Tax evasion

+In Germany, tax evasion is punishable as a criminal offense under Section 370 AO and can be punished with a prison sentence of up to five years or a fine.
+In particularly serious cases - such as evaded taxes in excess of €50,000 - the penalty is six months to ten years' imprisonment in accordance with Section 370 (3) AO.
+The tax authorities often use so-called penalty tables to determine the penalty for tax evasion, in which a penalty is assigned to a certain amount of evasion, for example a fine or prison sentence.
+The Federal Court of Justice has made it clear that a six-figure evasion amount is generally subject to a custodial sentence, even if this is suspended.